 If Martinson is indicted again, prosecutors will have to clear a higher legal hurdle and show the treatment was malicious and sadistic under the Eighth Amendment, he said.

 Prosecutors say that video shows Maldonado-Pineda was placed in his cell without incident.
 He was shackled with leg irons, belly chain and handcuffs when Martinson performed the hip-toss without provocation and suffered serious injuries to his forehead, nose and mouth, according to the prosecution.

-Martinson contends that the incident occurred after Maldonado-Pineda refused to follow rules and was being disruptive to other inmates in an ICE facility in West Valley City, recent court filings show.
+But Martinson contends that the incident occurred after Maldonado-Pineda refused to follow rules and was being disruptive to other inmates, according to court documents.
 Maldonado-Pineda pulled away from Martinson repeatedly as Martinson tried to remove him from the cell, causing the agent to do a hip-toss on the man, his attorneys say.

-Maldonado-Pineda landed on his chest, not his face, suffering only minor injuries, they allege in court documents.
+Maldonado-Pineda suffered only minor injuries, they allege.
 Maldonado-Pineda was in custody and charged with illegal re-entry to the U.S. after having been deported.